$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: Introduction

 The material realization of an $\mathrm{SU}(N)$ symmetry with $N>2$ was a long-standing problem.
 The potential of an emergent $\mathrm{SU}(4)$ symmetry in spin-orbital $d^1$ honeycomb materials~\cite{Yamada2018,Natori2018su4} has stimulated research on various $\mathrm{SU}(4)$ models from two to three dimensions~\cite{Yamada2018}, including a prediction of a spinon-orbitalon Fermi surface~\cite{Natori2018su4} in the three-dimensional (3D) case.
 In these $d^1$ materials with one electron in a $d$-shell, the low-energy effective spin-orbital model becomes the $\mathrm{SU}(4)$ Heisenberg model, which had been previously very difficult to be realized even in cold atomic systems~\cite{Cazalilla2014}.
 Various quantum spin-orbital liquids (QSOLs) are indeed expected in such $\mathrm{SU}(4)$ models.

 The $\mathrm{SU}(4)$ Heisenberg models have attractive advantages from a viewpoint of frustrated magnetism.
-One of the most intriguing features is that a new type of frustration called \emph{multicomponent frustration} exists even in bipartite lattices~\cite{Corboz2012}.
+One of the most intriguing features is that another type of frustration called \emph{multicomponent frustration} exists even in bipartite lattices~\cite{Corboz2012}.
 Triangular geometric frustration is not a necessary condition for $\mathrm{SU}(4)$ spin-orbital liquids and thus we are able to discuss several bipartite lattices~\cite{Corboz2012,Natori2018su4} in this paper as potential hosts of the spin-orbital liquids.
 Additionally we will also discuss the broken $\mathrm{SU}(4)$ symmetry on the triangular lattice and its consequences.
-On nonbipartite lattices, the $d^1$ material does not host an $\mathrm{SU}(4)$ symmetry, but still possesses a high symmetry enough to predict the existence of frustration.
+On nonbipartite lattices, the $d^1$ material does not host an $\mathrm{SU}(4)$ symmetry, but still possesses a high symmetry enough to have interesting consequences.

 Another important consequence of the emergent $\mathrm{SU}(4)$ symmetry is a correspondence between spin and orbital degrees of freedom.
 In quantum spin liquids (QSLs), as it was most drastically demonstrated in Kitaev spin liquids, low-energy excitations may be fractionalized into fermions~\cite{Kitaev2006}.
 In the spin sector, the (fermionic) spin-1/2 excitation is called spinon in distinction from magnon in the symmetry-broken phase.
 If there is an $\mathrm{SU}(4)$ symmetry in a system with fractionalized spin excitations, there must be a fractionalized excitation even in the orbital sector.
-We newly call this fermionic orbital excitation \emph{orbitalon} in distinction from orbiton in the Jahn-Teller phase~\cite{Saitoh2001}.
-While finding bosonic orbitons was one of the central topics in orbital physics~\cite{Tokura2000}, hunting fermionic orbitalons is just a beginning.
+We call this fermionic orbital excitation \emph{orbitalon} in distinction from orbiton in the Jahn-Teller phase~\cite{Saitoh2001}.
+While finding bosonic orbitons was one of the central topics in orbital physics~\cite{Tokura2000}, hunting fermionic orbitalons has just begun.
 The $\mathrm{SU}(4)$ symmetry must be an excellent guiding principle to search for fractionalization in the orbital sector.

 We usually write down the $\mathrm{SU}(4)$ Heisenberg model in the form of Eq.~\eqref{Eq.KK_SU4} in terms of the separate spin operators $\bm{S}_j$ and orbital ones $\bm{T}_j$.